alexdibol/financial_innovation/README.md

 AI is not treated merely as a model family or productivity tool.
 It is treated as a new operating substrate for firms, markets, institutions, and societies.

-This part includes:

-32. AI as Business Infrastructure
-33. CPUs, GPUs, and AI Factories
-34. From Self-Driving Cars to AI Finance
-35. The New Operating Grammar of AI Systems
-36. Frontier Cyber-Strategic Risk
-37. Why AI Ventures Fail
-38. The Macroeconomics of AI
-39. The AI Layoff Trap
-40. AI and the Moral Condition of Society
+This part includes discussions of AI as business infrastructure, CPUs and GPUs, AI factories, self-driving systems, AI finance, the operating grammar of AI systems, cyber-strategic risk, AI venture failure, AI macroeconomics, labor displacement, and the moral condition of society.

 The central lesson is that AI must be governed as capability, not worshipped as magic.
 In finance, AI can support advice, risk analysis, compliance, fraud detection, trading, documentation, and strategic decision-making.
 But it can also amplify fragility, opacity, labor displacement, cyber exposure, and overconfidence.